Sitecore/jss/packages/create-sitecore-jss/src/templates/node-xmcloud-proxy/README.md

 - `XM Cloud Pages editing integration`: full integration with Pages - the dynamic visual page editor of XM Cloud.

-- `XM Cloud proxy personalization` with embedded personalization and A/B Component Test support.
+- `XM Cloud proxy personalization` with embedded personalization and Component A/B Testing support.

 - `Forms support`: provides the capability to consume and post Sitecore Forms from JSS apps.
 Sitecore Forms is a form-authoring framework that enables marketers to author their own forms, collect data, and analyze form performance.